 If you have been injured, you can seek compensation for your medical expenses and lost income through no-fault insurance benefits.
 In cases of serious injury, additional compensation may be available.
 But New York auto insurance and personal injury laws are complex, and the deadlines are often confusing.
 Additionally, you may not understand the full extent of your injuries in time to file the proper paperwork.

 Scott C. Gottlieb, Injury Law Attorney, helps accident victims in the Binghamton area and all over New York seek compensation for their injuries and other losses after car crashes.
-Our car accident lawyers can help you determine your best course of action if you have been injured in an accident.
+Our car accident lawyer can help you determine your best course of action if you have been injured in an accident.
 We will tell you up front the opportunities for compensation we see for you and the necessary steps to make it happen.

-If we believe a legal claim on your behalf is appropriate, and you agree to proceed, we will pursue it with attorneys dedicated to maximizing the compensation you receive.
+If we believe a legal claim on your behalf is appropriate, and you agree to proceed, we will pursue it with attorney dedicated to maximizing the compensation you receive.

 Below are deadlines imposed by New York state law for seeking compensation after an accident.
 Contact us today through our 24-hour answering service at (607) 304-4121 or our online contact form for a free review of your case.

 Don’t Miss a Deadline after a Car Accident

 New York law requires that you meet very specific deadlines soon after being involved in a collision.
 Some requirements are clear-cut, but some have conditions that may be confusing.
 In general, an accident victim in New York must act within these time limits:

 - File accident report: 10-day deadline.